Week Three: Rainbow Week

 Preheat the oven to 350˚F.

 First, make the crust.
 Add all ingredients to a food processor and process until crumbly.
-The mixture should hold together if you scoop it into a ball and press it between your hands.
+The mixture should hold together if you scoop it into a ball and press it between your hands; add a few more pecans if it’s too soft.
 Prepare a pie pan by spraying liberally with oil, then use your hands to press the crust into the pan, pushing it up the sides by 1/2″ to 3/4″.

 - If maple syrup breaks the budget, feel free to substitute agave nectar instead.
 Brown sugar would also likely work, though I haven’t tried it.